MNIT-DOT-a11y/mnit-dot-a11y.github.io/how-to/automated.md

   <img src="/assets/images/testing-tools/axe-scan-results.jpg" alt="Axe DevTools results panel showing identified issues after a scan">
 </example>

-Observing these alignments—or lack thereof—between what axe reports and what you see helps you confirm that the issues are meaningful and not false alarms.

 ## Understanding HTML & ARIA (Accessible Rich Internet Applications)
 {: .divider }